Skip to Main Content

 \*Image from: http://www.press.uillinois.edu/journals/apq.html

-As you can see from the text above, it's published by a university press (University of Illinois) and it's published on behalf of another group, North American Philosophical Publications.
+As can be seen from the text above, it's: published by a university press (University of Illinois) and it's published on behalf of another group, North American Philosophical Publications.
 Having publishers publishing materials on behalf of another group, such as a learned society, is a common in academic journal publishing.

 Anatomy of a Scholarly Article